Ice-Citron/OpenGL-Series/README - Notes/Notes [EP1-EP6].md

 -- Parameters
    1. index: Attribute index in the shader. // can be custom defined in vertex shader Specifies which attribute (e.g., position, color) to configure.
-   2. size: Number of components per attribute.
+   2. size: Number of components per attribute (1, 2, 3, or 4).
-      Size attributes store the size of 1 vertex, for example, if 1 vertex requires 3 floats for positions, and 4 bytes for colour.
-The size param will be: "sizeof(float) * 3 + 4"
+      For example, if you are trying to store 3 float for 3D-Coordinates of each vertex {0.0f, 1.5f, 2.0f}, size param will be 3.
+Or size param of 2 for {-1.5f, 9.0f}.
    3. type: Data type of each component.
       E.g., GL_FLOAT for floating-point values.
    4. normalized: Whether to normalize data.
-      GL_TRUE or GL_FALSE (use GL_TRUE for normalized data).
+      GL_TRUE or GL_FALSE (use GL_TRUE for normalized data). [normalised data is between -1 and 1, what OpenGL state-machine actually uses.]
-   5. stride: Byte offset between consecutive attributes.
+   5. stride: Byte offset between consecutive attribute data.
+A stride of 0 indicates that the attributes are tightly packed.
-      Set to 0 for tightly packed data, otherwise size in bytes of a complete vertex.
+      If each vertex takes up 32 bytes of data, then the stride is 32.
-   6. pointer: Offset of the attribute in the buffer.
+   6. pointer: OFFSET of the attribute in the buffer.
-      Specifies where the data for the attribute begins in the buffer. // This param specifies the memory address which the speciifc attrib starts, for example if the color data starts after 5 float values, need to set this param to "(const void*)sizeof(float) * 5".
+      Specifies where the data for the attribute first begins in the buffer. // This param specifies the memory address which the speciifc attrib starts, for example if the color data starts after 5 float values, need to set this param to "(const void*)sizeof(float) * 5".

 -- Example
         // Assuming position data is at index 0 and texture data is at index 1 in the shader